tacitknowledge/jcr-mock/README.md

 Change Log
 ----------
+* 2.1.0 - October 2, 2013
+  * Adding ability to retrieve nested properties from ancestor nodes.
+  * Fixing issue with property value returning blank for jar:primaryType.
+  * Adding support for getPath() method for both Nodes and Properties.
+  * Fixing issue with multiple invocations to node.getNodes() not working.
 * 2.0.0 - September 6, 2013
   * Support for node.hasProperty, node.hasProperties, node.getSession and property.getSession methods.
   * Removed jackrabbit dependencies.